-Corona Virus 2020 – all groups at the Community Centre are currently suspended.
+Most of the groups at the Centre are still suspended.

 Please stay safe and follow current guidelines on social distancing

 We are looking for a few more Roberttowners to get involved and help us with the running of this well used and much loved village building.

 All we ask is 2 hours of your time every other month.
 We meet on Thursday evenings in the centre lounge at 7.30pm, on the dates shown here

 If you’d like to get involved please get in touch, or just come along to the next meeting:

 Thursday 11th March 2021

 All village residents are entitled to attend and will be made very welcome